arpitaworkspace7-cpu/HR-Analytics-Excel-Dataset/README.md

 # HR-Analytics-Excel-Dataset
 A clean and structured HR Analytics Excel dataset containing 500 employee records for workforce and performance analysis.
-# HR Analytics Excel Dataset

 📊 A professionally curated **HR Analytics dataset** in Excel format, featuring 500 employee records with 39 HR-related columns.
 This dataset is designed exclusively for **Microsoft Excel analysis**, allowing users to explore workforce trends, performance, and salary insights easily.